 Anthropic's Model Context Protocol (MCP) is the standard for connecting AI agents to external tools. ekkOS exposes all 11 memory layers as MCP tools.

-Teach Claude something in VS Code — Cursor already knows it.
+Teach Claude something in VS Code, and Cursor already knows it.
 All agents share the same memory via MCP, regardless of which IDE or tool you use.

 {